 Other credit issuers have been offering statement credits for routine purchases, such as streaming services or food delivery fees.
 For example, American Express Platinum, Gold, and Green cardholders can get a free Uber Eats Pass membership (normally $9.99 per month) for up to 12 months.
 The pass also provides 5% off restaurant orders over $15, and no delivery fees on grocery deliveries over $30 in participating areas.

-Take Advantage of Special Offers That Can Help With Everyday Expenses
+Special Offers That Can Help With Everyday Expenses

 Many travel cards are offering limited-time programs to stay relevant to cardholders who aren't thinking about travel right now.